microsoft/coe-starter-kit/coe-cli/docs/alm/branching-and-merging.md

     -s validation=https://contoso-hr-validation.crm.dynamics.com,test=https://contoso-hr-test.crm.dynamics.com,https://contoso-hr.crm.dynamics.com
 ```

-More information on the [coe aa4am branch](../help/aa4am/branch.md) command
+More information on the [coe alm branch](../help/alm/branch.md) command

 2. After this command is run a default branch with Azure DevOps pipelines has been created in the repository

-3. The Advanced Maker **Alan Steiener** creates an unmanaged Solution named **Onboarding** in his development environment
+3. The Maker **Alan Steiener** creates an unmanaged Solution named **Onboarding** in his development environment

-4. Using the AA4AM Administration application Alan Created a new feature branch and **Push changes to Git**
+4. Using the ALM Administration application Alan Created a new feature branch and **Push changes to Git**

-5. Once the initial set of features is complete **Create Pull Request** using the AA4AM Administration application.
+5. Once the initial set of features is complete **Create Pull Request** using the ALM Administration application.
 The validation build pipeline is executed.
 The Pull Request is approved and then the feature branch is committed to the solution branch

 6. The merged commit can trigger a Continuous Deployment to the test environment